MadeByGabe/squad-selection/README.md

 | **Alt+Ctrl+click**  | Filtered squad select (replace) |
 | **Alt+Shift+click** | Filtered squad select (append)  |

-Mouse controls are skipped when clicking directly on a unit or when any selected unit is a builder (to avoid interfering with build placement).
+Mouse squad selections are skipped when clicking directly on a unit or when an active command is pending (fight, patrol, build placement, etc.).

 **Right-click** (no modifiers) with a selection creates a squad from selected combat units.

 ### Cycling

 When you already have a full squad selected (or all matching types for filtered select), the action automatically excludes your current selection and finds the *next* closest squad.
-This lets you cycle through squads by pressing the same key repeatedly (can be disabled by CYCLING_TO_NEXT_SQUAD).
+This lets you cycle through squads by pressing the same key repeatedly (can be disabled via `cyclingToNextSquad` in data/LuaUi/Config/BYAR.lua -> Squad Selection section).

 ## Filtered selection